Property owners are responsible for trees located on their property

 When there is a dispute between neighbors about a potentially hazardous tree, this is a civil issue and Fairfax County will not take action in these situations.

 If the tree is on private property and threatens the general public (public streets and sidewalks) or if you are not sure, call the Fairfax County Urban Forest Management Division (UFMD) at (703) 324-1770 TTY 711.
 UFMD will assess the tree as to its degree of risk to the general public once ownership is verified.
 If the tree is determined to be a hazard to the general public, then UFMD will issue a health and safety code enforcement violation and require the property owner to remove the tree or part of the tree that is a hazard.

 When a potentially hazardous tree is located on private property and is not in a position to threaten any public areas, then Fairfax County will not require the removal of the tree, but recommends that the property owner contact a private Certified Arborist or Registered Consulting Arborist for advice on how to handle the situation.
-Possible solutions may include pruning to remove a branch with a weak attachment or has been weakened by decay, providing external support for weakened branches, providing remedial care, or removing the affected tree.
+Possible solutions may include pruning to remove a branch with a weak attachment or that has been weakened by decay, providing external support for weakened branches, providing remedial care, or removing the affected tree.

 If you are considering removing a tree on your property because you have concerns about safety, it is recommended that you first obtain a determination of the level of risk from an arborist qualified as a Tree Risk Assessor.
 Trees provide numerous benefits to the community and add value to your property.
 If the tree is a low to moderate risk, removal may not be necessary.
 Ask your arborist what steps could be taken to reduce the risk and make your property safer without removing the entire tree.
 If it is determined that removal is the best way to abate the hazard, you will need to determine if the tree is located in a conservation easement or Resource Protection Area that may be on your property.